uspki/policies/certificate-policy.md

 All Repositories shall be provided with uninterrupted power sufficient for a minimum of 6 hours operation in the absence of commercial power, to maintain availability and avoid denial of service.

 ### 5.1.4 Water exposures
 CA equipment shall be installed such that it is not in danger of exposure to water.
+Potential water damage from fire prevention and protection measures are excluded from this requirement.

 ### 5.1.5 Fire prevention and protection
-No Stipulation
+CA equipment shall use facilities equipped with fire suppression mechanisms.

 ### 5.1.6 Media storage
-Media shall be stored so as to protect them from accidental damage (e.g., water, fire, or electromagnetic) and unauthorized physical access.
+Media shall be stored so as to protect it from accidental damage, such as water, fire, or electromagnetic damage.
+Media shall be stored to protect it from unauthorized physical access.

 ### 5.1.7 Waste disposal
 Sensitive media and documentation that are no longer needed for operations shall be destroyed in a secure manner.
-For example, sensitive paper documentation shall be shredded, burned, or otherwise rendered unrecoverable.
+Sensitive paper documentation shall be shredded, burned, or otherwise rendered unrecoverable.

 ### 5.1.8 Off-site backup
 Full system backups sufficient to recover from system failure shall be made on a periodic schedule.
 Backups are to be performed and stored off-site not less than once per week.
 At least one full backup copy shall be stored at an off-site location (separate from CA equipment).
 Only the latest full backup need be retained.
 The backup shall be stored at a site with physical and procedural controls commensurate to that of the operational CA.